Generative Photography: Scene-Consistent Camera Control for Realistic Text-to-Image Synthesis: More Details of Building Differential Data

 In the real world, obtaining a set of images of the same scene at multiple focal lengths is highly cumbersome, with a lack of perfect alignment between the images, and the achievable focal length range is limited \cite{Zhang_2019_Zoom}.
 In this paper, we reference the level-of-detail \cite{Witkin_1987_Fliter, Mallat_1989_Wavelet} approach and compute the field-of-view (FoV) ratio of the desired focal length relative to the base image focal length.
 This ratio is then used for center cropping to approximate the actual continuous optical zoom process.
 In this subsection, we compare the performance of our method with that of actual optical zoom.

 A camera's field-of-view (FoV) can be expressed in terms of the focal length \(f\) and the sensor dimensions (typically width \(w\) or height \(h\)).
-The formulas are as follows: Horizontal FoV:
+The formulas are as follows: